 In recent years, we have strengthened the capacity and expertise of our investigative and disciplinary processes, to ensure timely and effective handling of sexual misconduct cases, which is crucial to ensure accountability.
 Sexual misconduct cases are prioritized in both the investigatory and disciplinary processes.

-The IGO also provides training to our field operations to raise awareness of procedures, strengthen confidence in the system and share best practices.
+The IGO also provides training to our field operations to raise awareness of procedures, build confidence in the system and share best practices.
 It also provides training on sexual misconduct to our partners.

 UNHCR also has a dedicated team of professional lawyers in its Legal Affairs Service, including employment law specialists who are experienced in advising on sexual misconduct.

-Following investigation, if the allegations are substantiated, UNHCR personnel found to have engaged in sexual exploitation and abuse have their employment terminated, in line with our ‘zero tolerance’ policy.
-Perpetrators of sexual harassment are also normally separated from service, and in both cases are banned from being rehired.
+Following investigation, if the allegations are substantiated, UNHCR personnel found to have engaged in sexual exploitation and abuse have their employment terminated, in line with our ‘zero tolerance’ approach.
+Perpetrators of sexual harassment are also normally separated from service.

 - Working in Partnership